Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Energy Injection into plasma due to Self-interaction of Ultrahigh-Energy Neutrinos

 In the case of dark matter decay into a pair of UHE neutrinos, the energy injection rate can be determined by multiplying \eqref{eq:numberdensity} by $m_\chi$, assuming that nearly the entire rest mass of dark matter is converted into the energy of neutrinos.
-Using Eqs. \eqref{eq:intrate1} and \eqref{eq:numberdensity}, the energy injection rate per unit volume can be written as
+Using Eq. \eqref{eq:numberdensity}, the energy injection rate per unit volume can be written as,

-This energy injection into the plasma can significantly affect its thermal evolution, potentially distorting the CMB spectrum.
-In this work, we consider the CMB spectral distortion resulting from the energy injection in the IGM due to ultra-high-energy neutrinos produced by dark matter decay.
+This energy injection into the plasma can significantly affect its thermal and ionization evolution, potentially distorting the CMB spectrum.
+In this work, we consider the CMB spectral distortion resulting from the energy injection in the plasma due to ultrahigh-energy neutrinos produced by dark matter decay.}